RobStelling/machineplay/README.md

-# Explaining neural network concepts through an interactive visualization
+# Explaining neural network training concepts through an interactive visualization
 ## Using a neural network for complementary color prediction
 <pre>
 Authors